myk-lop/wilt/git/setting-your-commit-email-address-in-git.md

 `git config user.email "YOUR_EMAIL"`<br />
 `git config user.email "YOUR_NAME"`

-To confirm that you have set the email address correctly in Git:
+To confirm that you have set the email address correctly in Git: <br />
 `git config user.email`<br />
 `git config user.name`